For Dummies: History

-The first title, DOS For Dummies, was written by Dan Gookin and published in November 1991 by IDG Books.
-DOS For Dummies became popular due to the rarity of beginner-friendly materials for using DOS.
-The Windows title written by Andy Rathbone was soon released.
-While initially the series focused solely on software and technology topics, it later branched out to more general-interest titles, with topics as diverse as Acne For Dummies, Chess For Dummies, Fishing For Dummies and many other topics.
+The first "...for Dummies" titled book was Plumbing for Dummies by Don Fredriksson, published by the Bobbs-Merrill Company in 1983.
+The first book in the on-going series was DOS For Dummies, written by Dan Gookin and published by IDG Books in November 1991.
+DOS For Dummies became popular due to the rarity of beginner-friendly materials for learning to use the MS-DOS operating system.
+The publisher soon released a Windows title written by Andy Rathbone.
+Initially, the series focused solely on software and technology, but later branched out to more general-interest titles—with topics as diverse as Acne For Dummies, Chess For Dummies, Fishing For Dummies and many other topics.
 The series is now published by John Wiley & Sons, Inc., which acquired Hungry Minds (the new name for IDG Books as of 2000) in early 2001.